-The test covers around 150 questions and lasts for 3,5 hours.
+The test covers around 90 questions and lasts for 2,5 hours.

 The test must be conducted in either Danish or English of your own choice.
 You are allowed to bring along a bilingual dictionary.
 The dictionary of Contemporary Danish, the dictionary of foreign Words and a calculator are NOT allowed.

 All applicants will be called up for the aptitude test no matter if they fulfill the entry requirements or not.
 The test result is solely valid as long as you fulfill the entry requirements (or if you are able to fulfill the requirements via completion).
 Have you applied for several programmes at SDU, you only have to attend the uniTEST once.